SAFTI Military Institute: History

 Although the SAFTI Military Institute is an amalgamated institution, it draws much of its heritage from the original Singapore Armed Forces Training Institute (SAFTI), which was officially opened on 14 February 1966 at Pasir Laba Camp.

 On 14 November 1987, Second Minister for Defence Lee Hsien Loong announced that a new SAFTI Military Institute would be built on a 50 ha plot of land in Jurong West.
 Construction started in June 1988 and ended by February 1991.
 The SAFTI Military Institute housed the Officer Cadet School, School of Advanced Training for Officers, and the Singapore Command and Staff College.
 The original SAFTI name is preserved in the new name of the institute, as well as in the name of the bridge connecting Pasir Laba Camp to the SAFTI Military Institute.

-The SAFTI Military Institute was originally intended to be open to the general public.
-Prior to the September 11 attacks in 2001, civilians did not require passes and did not have to undergo security checks before entering the campus.
-Only the offices and living quarters had restricted access.
-Since then, however, like all other military bases in Singapore, the SAFTI Military Institute also enforces access restrictions such as mandatory security checks for all visitors and a ban on camera phones in areas designated as Red Zones.
-Unauthorised photography and filming are also strictly prohibited within the campus.
+The SAFTI Military Institute was originally intended to be open to the general public, similar to the United States Naval Academy.
+Prior to the September 11 attacks in 2001, civilians did not require passes or security checks to enter the campus; only the offices and living quarters had restricted access.
+Since then, however, SAFTI has aligned with all other military bases in Singapore to enforce strict access controls.
+These measures include mandatory security screenings for all visitors, a ban on camera phones in designated Red Zones and a strict prohibition against unauthorised photography and filming anywhere on campus.